Early Bird Express

 5am Train Plan

-Once the schedule change takes effect, end of the line trains will begin around 5 am, Trains will also for the first time begin around 5 am from midline stations (Concord, South Hayward and Daly City) to ramp up the start of service more quickly.
-All of the trains will start service long with the first train arriving at Embarcadero Station at 5:30 am.
+On weekdays, end of the line trains begin at around 5 am, Trains also for the first time on weekdays begin around 5 am from midline stations (Concord, South Hayward and Daly City) to ramp up the start of service more quickly.
+All early morning trains will be long with the first East Bay train arriving at Embarcadero Station at 5:35 am.

-Over 2,400 of our 2,900 first hour riders begin their trips in the East Bay and 64% disembark at downtown San Francisco stations.
+Over 2,400 of our 2,900 BART's 4 am riders began their trips in the East Bay and 64% disembarked at downtown San Francisco stations.

 BART conducted extensive outreach in the spring of 2018 which included surveys, in-station outreach, multilingual media ads, community presentations, and meetings with airport employees, hospitality and service workers, business owners and unions.
 The rider input helped guide the development of the Early Bird Express.

-A new round of in-station outreach began on December 11, 2018 and is scheduled to last nearly two months to provide riders with one-on-one help in planning for the service change, including providing specific details about the Early Bird Express.
-See outreach schedule below:
+A new round of in-station outreach covering 28 stations was conducted between December 11, 2018 and February 7, 2019 to provide first hour riders with one-on-one help in planning for the service change, including providing specific details about the Early Bird Express.

 Stay informed about Service and Parking Payment Changes

-If you would like to be notified as details are finalized about these upcoming service changes and parking payment changes, you must opt in to these notifications by clicking here and entering your email address.
+If you would like to be notified with details about service changes and parking payment changes, you must opt in to these notifications by clicking here and entering your email address.

 Learn about other Service Changes to begin February 11, 2019

-In addition to the 5am opening, major BART schedule changes beginning February 11th will impact Sunday and weekday night riders.
+In addition to the 5am opening, major BART schedule changes began February 11, 2019 that impact Sunday and weekday night riders.
 Read about all of the changes here.